snd/mesa/README.md

 can disable this by calling `.unsafe()`. you can reenable it by calling `.unsafe(false)`.

-you can insert multiple records by massing multiple arguments and/or arrays to insert:
+you can insert multiple records by passing multiple arguments and/or arrays to insert:

 ``` js